 America is one of the largest producers of beef, and with so many beef cuts, it’s easy to get overwhelmed.
 If you went to a butcher shop and wondered whether to get Angus or USDA Prime, you aren’t the only one.

 I’ve been on a carnivore diet for more than a decade, and during this time, I’ve tried pretty much all kinds of meat, but beef remains my favorite.
-I’ve been buying and cooking different beef cuts for years, and Angus and Prime are two of my favorite.
+I’ve been buying and cooking different beef cuts for years, and Angus and Prime are two of my favorites.

 Today I’ll explain everything you should know about these beef cuts, so you can choose the best one for you.